Owner: GSA General Services Administration

 Location: Washington, DC

-Located on St. Elizabeth’s West Campus, the site of the future US Coast Guard Headquarters Building posed a significant design challenge due to a 120-foot change in elevation on the 176-acre project site making the management of stormwater a paramount concern.
-Additionally, the groundbreaking date of December 1, 2010 was a challenge considering the project final site design began in September of 2010; the team had only a short 3 months.
+Located on St. Elizabeth’s West Campus, the site of the US Coast Guard Headquarters Building posed a significant design challenge due to a 120-foot change in elevation on the 176-acre site making stormwater management a paramount concern.

-Soltesz is proud to be the principal civil engineer on the Clark Construction design-build team.
-When completed in the first quarter of 2013, the new US Coast Guard Headquarters building will feature an 11-story office building providing about a 1.2 million square feet facility for 3,900 employees, a separate central utility plant, and two 7-story parking garages.
+Soltesz provided civil engineering services for the design-build team lead by Clark Construction.
+The US Coast Guard Headquarters building features an 11-story office building that provides a 1.2 million sq. ft. facility for 3,900+ employees, a separate central utility plant, and two 7-story parking garages.